jynrock/Tetra/Assets/Notes/Game Rules.md

 In the event that a player places their last remaining card, they are no longer allowed to take their turn - including using any special abilities.
-The player's cards will continue to attack on their own.
+The player's cards will continue to attack on their own when their turn would have happened.

 The opponent may continue taking turns until they have played their final card.

-### Damage Calculation
+### Damage Calculation:

 If the defending card does NOT have an arrow pointing back at the attacking card, the defending card takes normal damage.